bhanson10/PME/README.md

 # Conjugate Unscented Transform to PDF using Principal of Maximum Entropy (PME)
-This MATLAB function takes the conjugate unscented transform (CUT) weighted sigma points and generates the probability distribution function (PDF) generated considering the principal of maximum entropy (PME), following Adurthi et al. [1]. <br>
+These MATLAB functions takes the conjugate unscented transform (CUT) weighted sigma points and generates the probability distribution function (PDF) generated considering the principal of maximum entropy (PME), following Adurthi et al. [1]. <br>

 For a probability distribution function (PDF) $p(\bf{x})$, Shannon's entropy of the random variable $\bf{x}$ is given by